 Key Team Members

-Mr. Lawrence Forman has 37 years’ experience in academic and industrial biological and biotechnology research and in cell culture process development and related areas.
+Lawrence Forman has more than 40 years of experience in academic and industrial biological and biotechnology research and in cell culture process development and related areas.
 Mr. Forman has held positions at the Albert Einstein College of Medicine, Genentech (1980-1996), CuraGen, and Applikon Biotechnology.
 Mr. Forman has worked as a consultant for numerous biopharma clients and has experience in cell culture process and medium development; online process monitoring and control; cell banking; GMP manufacturing; on- and off-line analytical development; virus inactivation; process engineering.
 Mr. Forman received a B.A. in Biology from the State University of New York—New Paltz.

 Co-Founder and Chief Scientific Advisor